jkljkl1197/DubX-Script/README.md

 - Work Mode (no video or chat)
 - Bug Report (report bugs to the developers)
 - Split Chat (easily see the difference in chat blocks)
-- Feature Request (send feature requests to the developers)
 - Custom CSS
 - Chat Only
 - Custom Background